This article was origininally published on Theodo's blog

 You can switch to paste mode which allows you to paste text as is.

-Simply type :set paste in normal mode and then you're good to go (do not forget to switch to insert mode before pasting).
+in normal mode and then you're good to go (do not forget to switch to insert mode before pasting).
 Look carefully, everything happens on the last line of the video.

 You might wonder: why not stay in paste mode all the time?
 Well it changes some of the configurations of vim like smarttabs and smartindent.

-However, if you have a lot of copy / pasting to do, you can use set pastetoggle=<F2> to set a toggle.
+to set a toggle.
 Pressing F2 will switch paste mode on and off.
 You can replace F2 with any key you like.
-More info with :help paste.
+More info with :help paste

 Searching for text